kathuriaas/kathuriaas.github.io/unix_shell/wget.md

+---
+layout: default
+parent: UNIX
+---
+# WGET in UNIX

-# wget is used to communicate with a web address via http/https/ftp etc
+## wget is used to communicate with a web address via http/https/ftp etc

 ## How to use:-